 Having said that, the deadline would usually be extended.
 But to be safe, it’s better to get it done ASAP, people.
 Once that is done, do keep track of your bank account as the government would be refunding tax paid in excess if you have any.

 Oh, one more thing - here’s another bonus tip to help you pay less tax.
 Try to talk to your manager or HR if your income can be arranged in a way that non-taxable allowance is increased instead of basic salary like travelling allowance, parking allowance, dental allowance, etc. This can help you to reduce your income tax.

-Other than that, we urge you not to take income tax lightly you know - can kena penalty/fine if you keep avoiding to pay.
+Other than that, we urge you not to take income tax lightly you know - can kena penalty/fine if you keep avoiding it.
 Even after you die, you’d still need to pay if you owe the government tax payable.
-After all, these taxes are what funds low-cost medical services like government clinics and hospitals, the building of roads and highways, the provision of public transport, etc. So let’s be a responsible citizen.
+After all, these taxes are what fund low-cost medical services like government clinics and hospitals, the building of roads and highways, the provision of public transport, etc. So let’s be responsible citizens.

 Happy tax season!

 - How Does Shadow Economy Affect Malaysia’s Income Tax?

 - Avoid LHDN's 300% Tax Penalty.
 Here's How to Declare Income Tax